-Use copper tube of Type determined by rated internal working pressures at room temperature as shown in Tables 14.3a, b, c, d and e.
+Use copper tube of Type determined by rated internal working pressures at room temperature as shown in Tables 14.3a-e.
 Copper tube retains excellent ductility at low temperatures to -452° F and yield strength and tensile strength increase as temperature is reduced to this point.
 This, plus its excellent thermal conductivity, makes an unusual combination of properties for heat exchangers, piping, and other components in cryogenic plants and other low temperature applications.

 - Compressed Air

-Use copper tube of Types K, L or M determined by the rated internal working pressures as shown in Tables 14.3a, b, c, d and e.
+Use copper tube of Types K, L or M determined by the rated internal working pressures as shown in Tables 14.3a-c, e.
 Brazed joints are recommended.